-- Describe the key legislation that underpins safeguarding adults, including the Human Rights Act 1998, Section 126 of Social Services and Wellbeing (Wales) Act 2014, and the Mental Capacity Act 2005. - Explore the duties for the local authority and responsibilities for relevant partners under the Act to make enquiries. - Examine how the Social Services and Well-being (Wales) Act 2014 interfaces with the safeguarding duties. - Explain the importance of Making Safeguarding Personal and apply it to practice. - Examine the use of risk assessments to manage risk and support evidence-based decision making. - · Consider the legal framework around information sharing and safeguarding adults.
+- Describe the key legislation that underpins safeguarding adults to include the Human Rights Act 1998, the Care Act 2014 and the Mental Capacity Act 2005. - Explore the duties for the local authority and responsibilities for relevant partners under the Act to make enquiries. - Examine how the Mental Capacity Act 2005 interfaces with the safeguarding duties. - Explain the importance of Making Safeguarding Personal and apply it to practice. - Examine the use of risk assessments to manage risk and support evidence-based decision making. - · Consider the legal framework around information sharing and safeguarding adults.

-Advanced Best Practice in Safeguarding Enquiries (2 days)
+Section 42 Safeguarding Enquiries (2 days)

-Read The Social Services and Well-being (Wales) Act 2014 placed adult safeguarding on a statutory footing.
-Local Authorities have a duty to make or cause to make an enquiry if a case meets the criteria in Section 126.
+The Care Act 2014 placed adult safeguarding on a statutory footing.
+Local Authorities have a duty to make or cause to make an enquiry if a case meets the criteria in section 42.
 The Act and accompanying statutory guidance marks a shift away from process driven safeguarding to Making Safeguarding Personal.

-This highly practical and interactive two-day course is designed for professionals who are required to conduct the enquiry under Section 126 of the Social Services and Well-being (Wales) Act 2014.
+This highly practical and interactive two-day course is designed for professionals who are required to conduct the enquiry under Section 42 of the Care Act 2014.